Ghost leg: Process

 Another process involves creating the ladder beforehand, then concealing it.
 Then people take turns choosing a path to start from at the top.
-If no part of the amidakuji is concealed, then it is possible to fix the system so that you are guaranteed to get a certain pairing, thus defeating the idea of random chance.
+If no part of the amidakuji is concealed, then it is possible to fix the system so that a certain pairing is guaranteed, thus defeating the idea of random chance.

 Mathematics

 Part of the appeal for this game is that, unlike random chance games like rock, paper, scissors, amidakuji will always create a 1:1 correspondence, and can handle arbitrary numbers of pairings.
 It is guaranteed that two items at the top will never have the same corresponding item at the bottom, nor will any item on the bottom ever lack a corresponding item at the top.

 It also works regardless of how many horizontal lines are added.
 Each person could add one, two, three, or any number of lines, and the 1:1 correspondence would remain.

 One way of realizing how this works is to consider the analogy of coins in cups.
-You have n coins in n cups, representing the items at the bottom of the amidakuji.
+There are n coins in n cups, representing the items at the bottom of the amidakuji.
 Then, each leg that is added represents swapping the position of two adjacent cups.
-Thus, it is obvious that in the end there will still be n cups, and each cup will have one coin, regardless of how many swaps you perform.
+Thus, in the end there will still be n cups, and each cup will have one coin, regardless of how many swaps are performed.

 Properties

 Permutation

-A Ghost Leg transforms an input sequence into an output sequence with the same number of elements with (possibly) different order.
+A ghost leg transforms an input sequence into an output sequence with the same number of elements with (possibly) different order.

-Thus, it can be regarded a permutation of n symbols, where n is the number of vertical lines in the Ghost Leg., hence it can be represented by the corresponding permutation matrix.
+Thus, it can be regarded a permutation of n symbols, where n is the number of vertical lines in the ghost leg., hence it can be represented by the corresponding permutation matrix.

 Periodicity

-Applying a Ghost Leg a finite number of times to an input sequence eventually generates an output sequence identical to the original input sequence.
+Applying a ghost leg a finite number of times to an input sequence eventually generates an output sequence identical to the original input sequence.

-I.e., if M is a matrix representing a particular Ghost Leg, then M^{n} = I for some finite n.
+I.e., if M is a matrix representing a particular ghost leg, then M^{n} = I for some finite n.